 Alternate Job Titles: Non-Destructive Test Technician

-The annual salary for someone with the job title Non-Destructive Test Technician salary is $50,992, as of January 30, 2018, with a range usually between $41,161-$53,428, however this can vary widely depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Non-Destructive Test Technician make?
+The median annual Non-Destructive Test Technician salary is $50,992, as of January 30, 2018, with a range usually between $41,161-$53,428, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Non-Destructive Test Technician in the United States.

 This chart describes the expected percentage of people who perform the job of Non-Destructive Test Technician in the United States that make less than that annual salary.
-For example the median expected annualy pay for a typical Non-Destructive Test Technician in the United States is $46,506 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $46,506.
+For example the median expected annual pay for a typical Non-Destructive Test Technician in the United States is $50,992, so 50% of the people who perform the job of Non-Destructive Test Technician in the United States are expected to make less than $50,992.

 Uses automated and manual techniques including ultrasound and radiography to perform non-destructive tests to identify errors or defects in equipment.
 May be responsible for testing engines or other mechanical components, storage or transport vessels like pipelines or containers, or major structures like bridges or tunnels.
 Requires an associates degree; may require certification in the field.
 Typically reports to a supervisor.
 Typically requires 1-3 years of related experience.
 May be entry level if some experience in the skill Gaining or has attained full proficiency in a specific area of discipline.
 Works under moderate supervision.
 View full job description